agpranjal/Django-Dictionary-App/README.md

 # Django-Dictionary
 A dictionary application written in django.
-Data is extracted from Oxford dictionary api
+Data is extracted from developer.oxforddictionaries.com (using API)

 ### Requirements:
 + python3